 Mr. Mohit Airen

 Qualification B.COM, MBA

 Age 47 Years

 Address Flat No. 810, floor-8, Dilpasand Greens, plot RCM -4, Scheme No. 140 Indore- Pin 452002, India

 Experience Mr. Mohit Airen aged 47 years, is Graduate in Commerce and have Master Degree in Business Economics from Devi Ahilya Vishwavidyalaya, Indore.
 He also has Certificate of Excellence from Microsoft entitled as Microsoft Certified Professional.
 He has more than 20 years of experience in managing business of corporate entities.
 He is associated with company since 16/09/2013 and have extensive experience in fertilizer industry.
 The knowledge and experience held by Mr. Mohit Airen will be beneficial in the interest of the Company.
 He has been appointed as Managing Director of the Company.

 Occupation Director

 Permanent Account Number ABXPA1053F

 No. of Equity Shares held 71,87,220

-in Company •% of Shareholding (Pre-Issue)] 40.29 %
+in Company [% of Shareholding (Pre- Issue)] 40.29 %

 DIN 00326470

 Mr. Alok Gupta

 Qualification B.COM

 Age 48 Years

-Addition.
-Address House No. 170, Rani Bag (Main) village
+he filmen Address House No. 170, Rani Bag (Main) village

 Limbodi, Khandwa Road, Indore - 452001

-NAME OF THE OWNER OWNER OF THE OWNER Experience Alok Gupta is Graduate in Commerce 1997
+ALT T Experience Alok Gupta is Graduate in Commerce 1997

-A STATE OF THE PARTY OF THE PAR From Devi Ahilya University Indore.
-He is

-and I associated with the company as Director since
+and and From Devi Ahilya University Indore.
+He is associated with the company as Director since

 September 16, 2013.
-He has more than 20
+He has more than 24

 years of experience in managing the business

 of corporate entities.

 Occupation Director

 Permanent Account ACHPG2799K

 Number

 No. of Equity Shares 58,43,880

 held in Company

 [% of Shareholding 32.76%

 (Pre-Issue)]

 DIN 00321894